Leafwing-Studios/fop-rules/docs/character-options/classes/touched.md

 When you reach level 20, you have mastered the interplay yourself and your companion, allowing you to change mental and physical state at will.

-As a minor action, you may Switch, allowing either host or companion to take full control, or swap back into a blended state.
+As a minor action, you may Switch, allowing either host or companion to take full control, or change back into a blended state.
+When you use your Balance of Power: Host minor action, change to your host form.
+When you use your Balance of Power: Companion minor action, change to your Companion form.

 While in your host form, you:

-- gain resistance to physical damage
+- are resistant to physical damage
-- add half your proficiency bonus to skill checks that you are not proficient in.
+- add half your proficiency bonus to skill checks that you are not proficient in
+- ignore all of your deviances

 While in your companion form, you:

-- gain immunity to the damage types corresponding to your companion
+- are immune to the damage types corresponding to your companion
-- your deviance cap increases by 2.
-Select the new deviances to be used when you gain this feature.
+- gain the benefit of new deviances with a gear point total of 2, selected when you gain this feature

 While blended, your critical hits are more powerful, tripling rather than doubling the efficacy of your attacks.